 - Track through your CRM: Use GoHighLevel, Square, or RepeatMD to manage packages, send reminders, and track lifetime value.

-Primary KPI: Measure package uptake rate, session completion rate, referral conversions, and average patient lifetime value.
+Retention metric: Measure package uptake rate, session completion rate, referral conversions, and average patient lifetime value.

 11. Partner with a Specialized MedSpa Marketing Agency for Done-for-You LHR Marketing